 Repairs

 Prepare to be self-sufficient.
 Limited tire and repair services are available at only two service stations between Fairbanks and Deadhorse-a distance of 500 miles (800 km).
-They can have parts delivered from Fairbanks, but that's expensive.
+They can have parts delivered from Fairbanks, but it is expensive.